mr-nart/Kingmaker/NPCs/Enemies/The Staglord.md

 ## Affiliations
 - [[Greenbelt Bandits]] -- his crew
 	- lieutenants bear medallions, with the image of something like a *wolf's head with stag antlers*
-	- "gimp that throws lightning"?
+	- Nugrah -- his abusive father, DECEASED
-	- "Ox-man"?
+	- Auchs -- DECEASED
+	- a woman he seems to be holding hostage? she may be the one from [[A Shared Dream|our shared dreams...]]
 	- zombies?
-	- **The Guardian of the Bloom** - a woman he appears to be holding hostage? she may be the one from [[A Shared Dream|our shared dreams...]]